 It can actually be terrifying when you see the people around you enjoying their good night’s sleep while you struggle hard to enjoy your share.

-While these science-backed tips listed in the article can be of great help, it is important to remind yourself that there is no “one-size-fits-all” method to promote good night’s sleep.
+While these science-backed tips listed in the article can be of great help, it is important to remind yourself that there is no “one-size-fits-all” method to promote a good night’s sleep.
 What works for others may not work well for you.

 Also, keep in mind that no single method can prove effective for long.
 You must keep experimenting with all the methods suggested here.